New York's 27th State Assembly district

 New York's 27th State Assembly district is one of the 150 districts in the New York State Assembly in the United States.
-It has been represented by Democrat Daniel Rosenthal since 2017.
+The seat is represented by Sam Berger since a special election in 2023, succeeding Daniel Rosenthal.

 Geography

+District 27 is located in Queens, comprising the neighborhoods of Beechhurst, Kew Gardens Hills, Kew Gardens, College Point, Malba, Pomonok and Whitestone.
+Most of Flushing Meadows–Corona Park is within this district.